linuxserver-archive/docker-mcmyadmin2/README.md

 ```
 docker create --name=mcmyadmin -v /etc/localtime:/etc/localtime:ro -v <path to data>:/minecraft -e PGID=<gid> -e PUID=<uid>  -e REV=1.8.7 -p 8080:8080 -p 25565:25565 linuxserver/mcmyadmin:latest

-docker start mcmyadmin
 ```

-**Parameters**

-* `-p 8080:8080` - Expose the Mcmyadmin webui on the host OS.
-Change the first number to use a different port on the host OS.
-* `-p 25565:25565` -  Expose the minecraft game server on the host OS.
-Change the first number to use a different port on the host OS.
-* `-v /etc/localtime` for timesync - *optional*
-* `-v /appdata/minecraft:/minecraft` - The location to store all your permanent files server jars\maps\configs and more.
-* `-e PGID` for for GroupID - see below for explanation
-* `-e PUID` for for UserID - see below for explanation
-* `-e REV` specifiy the Minecraft version you want to run.

 For example: